TheGoodlike13/liberty_or_death/README.md

 Step 5.
 Start the server.
 I don't trust this page anymore, so I'll refer to [#gradle_plugin](#gradle_plugin) instead.
 That's where all the cool kids look for documentation.
 I'm a bit perplexed, as there seems to be a difference between 'running' and 'starting'.
-Let's try to use the specific wording from the guide and run 'gradlew libertyStart'.
+Let's try to use the specific wording from the guide and run

+    gradlew libertyStart

 Looks like it succeeded.
 But I'm not sure at what.

 There's some weirdly formatted text, a message you would typically expect someone to put there,